-If you plan to get married in Washington County, AL, or elsewhere within Alabama, you must complete a marriage license application.
+If you plan to get married in Washington County, WI, or elsewhere within Wisconsin, you must complete a marriage license application.
 You can get your marriage license in Washington County or any other county throughout the state.
-Locations that distribute marriage licenses are typically located in the Probate Court.
-Marriage licenses issued from Washington County can be used throughout the state of Alabama.
+Locations that distribute marriage licenses are typically located in the County Clerk office.
+Marriage licenses issued from Washington County can be used throughout the state of Wisconsin.

-Where Can I Get a Marriage License in Washington County, Alabama?
+Where Can I Get a Marriage License in Washington County, Wisconsin?

 Address and Phone Number:

 West Bend, WI 53095